kyma-project/api-gateway/docs/user/expose-workloads/extAuth/README.md

 ## Minimal Configuration

-To use **extAuth**, you must first define the authorization provider in the Istio configuration, most commonly in the Istio custom resource (CR).
+To use **extAuth**, you must first define the authorization provider in the Istio configuration, most commonly in the Istio CR.
 For example, the following Istio CR defines a provider named `ext-auth-provider`.

 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha2